 6.1 Make the necessary preliminary adjustments appropriate to the instrument used.
 Ensure that the meniscus of the manometer is at the zero mark.

 6.2 Place the test specimen in the fibre compression cylinder, taking care that all the fibres are placed inside.
-Adjust the machine as recommended by the instruction manual of the instrument (see Annexes C, D and E).
+Adjust the machine as recommended by the instruction manual of the instrument (see Annex C, Annex D and Annex E).

 6.3 Cause the air to flow through the specimen and read the air flow or the difference in pressures on the scale to an accuracy of half a division of the scale.